tsusanto/gt/_posts/2025-10-09-i-grew-bean-sprouts.md

 * cucumber seaweed salad
 * kimchi vegetable soup

-I am so grateful YouTube is such a great resource for learning.
+I am so grateful for YouTube as it is such a great resource for learning just about anything.
 I'm also thankful a good friend of mine added me to her YouTube premium family plan so I can watch videos without ads.

 My most recent project idea is to grow bean sprouts.
 I watched probably 20 videos before deciding on a method.
 I harvested my first batch of bean sprouts on the 6th day after starting it.
 It was a success!
 I learned a couple things and will tweak it when I grow them again.
 I made 2 dishes with it, stir fried bean sprouts with eggs and bean sprouts kimchi soup.